Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Methodology

-Naturally, we hope that the classifier can correctly identify a benign sample after the conversion.
-If so, the adversarial example can be effectively detected by checking whether the classification of a sample is changed.
-If the classification is changed, the sample will be identified as a potential adversarial sample.
+Naturally, we hope that the model can correctly identify a benign sample after the conversion.
+If so, the adversarial example can be detected by checking whether the classification of a sample is changed.
+If the classification is changed, the sample will be identified as a potential adversarial example.
 Otherwise, it is considered benign.
-Fortunately, the state-of-the-art DNN image classifiers can tolerate a certain degree of distortion, although they are weak when facing adversarial samples.
-Goodfellow et al.~\cite{goodfellow2009measuring} found that the features learned by deep networks are invariant to different input transformations, such as \textit{translation}, \textit{rotation}, \textit{scale} and etc. LeCun et al.~\cite{URL:LeNet-5ConvolutionalNeuralNetworks,lecun1989backpropagation} also demonstrated LeNet-5 classifier is robust to \textit{translation}, \textit{scale}, \textit{rotation}, \textit{squeezing}, and \textit{stroke} \textit{width}.
-Take the image shown in Figure 5(a) as an example, it is classified as \textit{Zebra} by GoogLeNet with 99.97\% confidence.
-We get several processed samples with some classical image processing methods, including \textit{graying}, \textit{resizing}, \textit{compressing} and \textit{blurring}.
-We can see that the obtained samples are still correctly classified with high confidences as shown in Figure 5(b) $\sim$ (e) respectively.
+Fortunately, the state-of-the-art DNN image classifiers are robust to some extent and can tolerate a certain degree of distortion \cite{goodfellow2009measuring,lecun1989backpropagation}, although they are weak when facing adversarial examples.
+As Fig. \ref{Fig5} illustrates, the original image is classified as \textit{Zebra} by GoogLeNet with 99.97\% confidence.
+After being either \textit{grayed}, \textit{resized}, \textit{compressed} or \textit{blurred}, it will still be correctly classified with high confidence.

 As mentioned in Section 1, the noise reduction techniques are leveraged to reduce the effect of the perturbation.
-Based on the above discussion, we have reasons to believe that although some details of interest in the sample may be removed too, the classifiers can output a correct classification for a denoised image.
-In image processing, there are a number of noise reduction techniques.
-Some of them are based on the prior knowledge of the noise.
-For example, \textit{Lee filtering}~\cite{lee1980digital}, a very effective algorithm to filter noise.
-Nonetheless, this algorithm requires prior knowledge about the noise such as the underlying distribution, which is unavailable in our context.
-Besides, as demonstrated in Figure 4, the perturbations can be a kind of completely random noise, there is not a predictable distribution about them.
-For this reason, two straightforward techniques that require no prior knowledge, namely \textit{scalar} \textit{quantization} and \textit{smoothing} \textit{spatial} \textit{filter}, are adopted to detect adversarial examples.
+Based on the above discussions, we believe that although some details of interest in the sample may be removed too, the classifiers can output the correct classification for a denoised image.
+Note that, though the perturbation is treated as a kind of noise in this study, we cannot imply that the perturbation follows certain distributions.
+As presented in \cite{moosavi2016deepfool}, the perturbation may differ largely from one attack to another.
+This makes identifying them a nontrivial work.
+Moreover, in real-life scenarios, we are unlikely to know what technique the adversary uses and what features the perturbation may possess.
+In fact, the introduced perturbation can be random and there is not a predictable distribution about them, as illustrated in Fig. \ref{Fig4}.
+For this reason, rather than the prior knowledge-based techniques (e.g. \textit{Lee filtering}~\cite{lee1980digital}), we adopt two straightforward techniques that require no prior knowledge, namely \textit{scalar} \textit{quantization} and \textit{smoothing} \textit{spatial} \textit{filter}, to detect adversarial examples.